- Home

 As a graduate of the programme you will be equipped with expanded nursing knowledge, refined skills for evidence-based practice, and enhanced clinical judgment and research skills which will enable you to deliver advanced nursing practice, nursing education and leadership.

-- 90 credits at Level 8 plus 90 credits at Level 9, or
+- 90 credits at level 8 plus 90 credits at level 9, or

-- 120 credits at Level 8 plus 60 credits at Level 9
+- 120 credits at level 8 plus 60 credits at level 9

 We recommend that you take the opportunity to discuss your study options with the School of Nursing Postgraduate Programmes Coordinator, prior to enrolment, to help ensure that you select the most appropriate pathway to meet your career goals.

-Contact Lizzy Mackenzie on 06 830 1950 or emackenzie@eit.ac.nz to discuss.
+Renee Goldbert (Nursing) on 06 830 1545, or email rgoldbert@eit.ac.nz to discuss.

 Dates

-Start dates vary depending on courses selected, however generally 30 credit courses are semesterised and commence in either February or July each year.
+Start dates can vary depending on courses selected, however generally 30 credit courses are semesterised and commence in either February or July each year.

 Entry